DragonSenses/visionize/architectural-decision-log.md

 [Source: stackoverflow | nest a button element inside an a](https://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5)

 According to the HTML5 spec, interactive elements such as links and buttons are not allowed to be nested inside each other.
-This is because it creates confusion and ambiguity for the user’s intention.
+This is because it creates confusion and ambiguity for the user's intention.
 For example, if a user clicks on a link inside a button, should the link or the button action be triggered?
 Different browsers may handle this situation differently, resulting in inconsistent and unpredictable behavior.

 A link inside a button is bad for accessibility, as it makes it harder for keyboard and screen reader users to navigate and interact with the web page.
 A link and a button have different roles and expectations for how they should behave when activated.
 A link should navigate the user to another page or location, while a button should perform a specific action or submit a form.
 A link inside a button breaks these conventions and confuses the assistive technology and the user.